Site Principal: Laurel Ciervo

 Maple High School offers many programs to support your academic development.
 Some of these programs include Advancement Via Individual Determination (AVID), Career Technical Development courses, Concurrent Enrollment courses, and daily progress monitoring of student goals and credit attainment.
 During the 2021-2022 school year, every student on campus will carry a binder and a planner and staff will conduct binder checks daily.
 New students will participate in our AVID Jumpstart Program for the first six weeks of their homeroom class.
 Students also participate in mediation class and have the opportunity to become mediators on campus.
 Starting this year, we will also offer Introduction to Career and Life Planning, a concurrent enrollment course taught on the Maple campus where students develop a 10 year plan and earn college credits.
 Students can earn college credit in four different courses taught on campus.

-At Maple, we expect each student to show self-discipline in three areas during each six-week session: academics, behavior and attendance.
-Maple focus areas include raising the basic reading and math scores, improving student attendance, increasing the number of students who enroll in college classes, and increasing the number of opportunities students have to participate in college and career readiness activities.
+At Maple, we expect each student to show self-discipline in three areas during each six-week session: academics, behavior, and attendance.
+Maple focus areas include raising basic reading and math scores, improving student attendance, increasing the number of students who enroll in college classes, and increasing the number of opportunities students have to participate in college and career readiness activities.
 We strive to ensure every student is receiving a quality education while attending Maple.